yugabyte/yugabyte-db/docs/content/preview/yugabyte-voyager/reference/yb-voyager-cli.md

 ### --batch-size

-Specifies the number of rows in each batch generated for ingestion during [import data](../../migrate-steps/#import-data).
+Specifies the number of rows in each batch generated for ingestion during [import data](../../migrate/migrate-steps/#import-data).

 Default: 20000; rows.

 ### --data-dir

 Path to the directory containing the data files to import.
-You can also provide an [AWS S3 bucket](../../migrate-steps/#import-data-file-from-aws-s3), [GCS bucket](../../migrate-steps/#import-data-file-from-gcs-buckets), and [Azure blob](../../migrate-steps/#import-data-file-from-azure-blob-storage-containers) as a path to the data directory.
+You can also provide the URI of an AWS S3 bucket, GCS bucket, or an Azure blob.
+For more details, see [Bulk data load from files](../../migrate/bulk-data-load/).

 ### --file-table-map